Spain Buying Guide

 Contracts

-With your offer accepted, it’s time to sort the contract, so talk to your solicitor first.
+Once your offer is accepted, it’s time to sort the contracts – talk to your solicitor first.

 Reservation contract